ggzor/advent-of-code-2021/README.md

 ## Remarks

-- These are not the shortest or fastest solutions, but they are readable and show the key ideas for solving each problem and how to translate them to each different language.
-- Both parts of each problem are solved in the same file, this requires a bit of generalization to solve both parts with almost the same code.
 - The solutions are self contained, they can easily be executed as shown in the next [section](#running-the-solutions).
 This also makes them just a bit cluttered because the parsing and the part selection are inside the same file.
+- Both parts of each problem are solved in the same file, this requires a bit of generalization to solve both parts with almost the same code, and makes the code longer than other solutions.
+- These are not the shortest or fastest solutions, but they are readable and show the key ideas for solving each problem and how to translate them to each different language.
 - The Python solutions are a bit clunky because these are the ones I code first.
 - The solutions in Rust are not so good because this is the first time I use Rust for this kind of problems.
 It gets better day by day, but don't expect amazing